flogothetis/Django-E-Commerce-Stripe-Payments/README.md

 python manage.py runserver
 ```

-**Note** if you want payments to work you will need to enter your own Stripe API keys into the `.env` file in the settings files.
+**Note** if you want payments to work you will need to enter your own Stripe API keys into the settings files.

 ---